CyberFlaw/cdp-rumble-backend/README.md

 - Registered
 - Rooms

-`Registered` contains the data of the users authenticated from the front-end by Auth0.
+`Registered` contains the data of the users authenticated from the front end by Firebase.
 The schema is shown below

 ```rust
 #[derive(Debug, Serialize, Deserialize)]